3r1co/ssc/docs/kaniko.md

     1. Confirm with "Add" and choose the uploaded file as credential.
     1. Click on "Save".

+1. Configure the Jenkins Agent Port

+    1. In Jenkins, go "Settings" and select "Global Security Settings".
+    1. In the section "Agents", select the "Fixed" option and enter 50000 as value.

 1. Create a docker-config ConfigMap in Kubernetes

     1. Save the following file as `docker-config.yaml` on your PC: